Getting Started with the µTest++ Testing Framework

 Overview

-The µTest++ Testing Framework project (micro test plus plus) is a C++ source code library that provides a testing framework with a small memory footprint, designed mainly for running unit tests on embedded platforms in a reproducible way.
+The µTest++ Testing Framework project (micro test plus plus) is a C++ source code library that offers a testing framework characterised by a minimal memory footprint, primarily intended for executing unit tests on embedded platforms in a reproducible manner.

 What are reproducible operations?